 The samples are sent to a laboratory to be tested for the presence of meningococcal bacteria.
 Growing the bacteria confirms the diagnosis and will help to determine which type of bacteria is causing the infection.

 Treatment of meningococcal disease

-The sooner people receive treatment, the less damage the disease will cause.
+The sooner people receive treatment, the less damage the disease may cause.
 It is important to remember that this is an unpredictable infection that can progress very rapidly, despite the best treatment.